Last updated on February 16th, 2023

 It is important that this part of your furnace stays clean of any dirt or debris.
 You should consider an inspection of this part of your furnace as part of your regular furnace maintenance.
 Why not do this task while cleaning your gas furnace burner with our DIY gas furnace burner cleaning tips

-The flame sensor on your furnace is an important but simple part.
+Now that you know what it is, you’ll want to know, where is the furnace flame sensor on my furnace.
+Though the flame sensor on your furnace is an important but simple part.
 It will look like a thin metallic rod and is set in front of the pilot flame on the interior of your furnace.
 Both of these parts can be located inside of the burner assembly of your furnace which is typically in the bottom of your furnace.

 Having a dirty flame sensor can result in your furnace not starting.
 Before replacing your furnace unit, it is always a good idea to have your flame sensor checked.
 Sometimes having the flame sensor cleaned and replaced can solve your furnace troubles.